LACMA

 Curatorial Notes

 The See family has a unique history in the Los Angeles area.
-Fong See, the patriarch, came to this country as a poor immigrant but became one of the richest and most prominent Chinese in the United States.
-The antique stores owned by his family numbered among their clients, the architects Charles and Henry Greene, the art dealer Grace Nicholson, and eventually the young motion picture companies, which bought Asian wares as props.
-Yup See’s place within the family has not been determined; however, it seems that Rich intended his painting as a tribute to the Chinese-American community.
-He placed this beautiful woman among objects of the kind the Sees would have sold.
-Mme See wears a Qing Dynasty silk robe with an embroidered design based on the nine-dragon motif that was the prerogative of the Chinese royal family and court.
+Fong See, the patriarch, emigrated from China to California, settling in Los Angeles, where he emerged as one of the most prominent figures in the city's Chinatown.
+His family owned and operated popular antique stores, attracting prominent clients including the architects Charles and Henry Greene, the art dealer Grace Nicholson, and eventually the young motion picture companies.
+Yup See’s place within the family has not been determined; however, it seems that Rich intended his portrait as a tribute to the Chinese American community.
+He placed this striking woman among objects of the kind the Sees would have sold, and she wears a Qing Dynasty silk robe with an embroidered design based on the nine-dragon motif that was the prerogative of the Chinese royal family and court.
+The simple frame, with its decoration limited to the corners, was also designed and carved by the artist.

 Selected Bibliography